Unparticle Casimir effect: Unparticle contribution to the Casimir effect

+Here we used the fact the derivatives $\partial_\mu\partial_\mu^\prime$ and the integration on $m$ commute.
+To derive the above result for the Casimir energy we apply in \eqref{eq:casen} geometric boundary conditions at the plates and subtract the free vacuum (no boundary) contribution.

-This is our central result.
-We notice that Eq.~\eqref{central} is formally equivalent to the Casimir effect in Randal Sundrum~\cite{PhysRevLett.83.4690,Randall199979} type II models, where the hidden 3-brane taken at infinity generate a continuous spectrum of Kaluza-Klein excitations \cite{PhysRevD.76.015008}.
+The above formula shows that $\cal{E}_{\cal U}^{\mathrm{C}}$ can be related to the standard Casimir energy of a scalar field of fixed mass $m$, \textit{i.e.}, $\cal{E}^{\mathrm{C}}(m)$.
+We also note that \eqref{central} is formally equivalent to the Casimir effect in Randall-Sundrum type II models~\cite{PhysRevLett.83.4690,Randall199979}, where the hidden 3-brane taken to infinity generates a continuous spectrum of Kaluza-Klein excitations \cite{PhysRevD.76.015008}.